ejosephslab/pgrna/README.md

       - Using pip – If you are using pip, type !pip install pandas in the Jupyter Notebook App or type pip install pandas in the command prompt.
       2) biopython - It can be installed using pip and conda.
 Detailed instructions is available at [Biopython Installation](https://biopython.org/wiki/Packages)

-      2) NCBI Standalone Blast
+      3) NCBI Standalone Blast
       - Download and install BLAST 2.8.1+ installer for your machine which is available from NCBI at [Blast Executables](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).
       - Set up a searchable database for the Blast search of the host genome or transcriptome (e.g., from the NCBI https://www.ncbi.nlm.nih.gov/genome/guide/human/) using the command (for host genome or transcriptome in FASTA format, here named hostdb): makeblastdb -in hostdb.fna -dbtype nucl -parse_seqids  -out hostdb
       - Add the created database to the system path, and re-direct the blastn query from the code (python) to find blast hits to the directory with the host database.

-      3) Vienna RNA Package
+     4) Vienna RNA Package
       - Install the RNAfold installer compatible for your operating system available at https://www.tbi.univie.ac.at/RNA/.
 Add the path of the package installation directory to your PATH variable manually.
       - Use the subprocess call command from the script (python) to make queries in the RNAfold software.

 ### How the pgRNA design code works:

 Input
 1) To run the code, you need to provide an initial input in the form of a csv file with three columns that contain: potential gRNAs, their predicted activity scores, and positions relative to a target sequence.
-Our code was designed to use the output files for cas13designer (https://gitlab.com/sanjanalab/cas13/-/tree/master) (Ref.
+Our code was designed to use the output files for cas13designer (https://gitlab.com/sanjanalab/cas13 or https://cas13design.nygenome.org/) (Ref.
 1) and GPP sgRNA Design tool (https://portals.broadinstitute.org/gpp/public/) (Refs.
 2 and 3) for RfxCas13d and SpyCas9, respectively.
 A model input for SARS-CoV-2 DNA genome sequence is provided as an example as CovidCasRxguides.csv.
 2) You will need to edit the .py file to redirect the code to your input file:
 ```
 df = pd.read_csv("Input/CovidCasRxguides.csv")